karatelabs/karate/README.md

 #ignore | Skip comparison for this field
 #null | Expects actual value to be null
 #notnull | Expects actual value to be not-null
+#array | Expects actual value to be a JSON array
+#object | Expects actual value to be a JSON object
 #boolean | Expects actual value to be a boolean `true` or `false`
 #number | Expects actual value to be a number
 #string | Expects actual value to be a string